 First, scan your Azure and Amazon Web Services (AWS) bills to optimize cloud costs.
 If you find charges for resources you once purchased but no longer used, it’s time to get rid of such idle and unattached resources to lower your running costs.

-As a developer, it’s also important to maintain your sandbox environments to ensure all spun-up instances are cleaned up or shut when they’re no longer required.
+As a developer, it’s also important to maintain your sandbox environments to ensure all spun-up instances are cleaned up or shut down when they’re no longer required.

 Besides identifying and eliminating unused and unattached resources, you must also remove idle resources by consolidating computing jobs into fewer instances.

-2. Monitor cost anomalies
+2. Monitor for cost anomalies

-Use Observability tools like Middleware that offer the cost management console to detect and monitor usage, set budgets, forecast AWS costs, and optimize your overall cloud costs.
+Use Observability tools like Middleware that offer a cost management console to detect and monitor usage, set budgets, forecast AWS costs, and optimize your overall cloud costs.
 They can identify spending anomalies with the help of machine learning functionality.

-An advanced altering system allows you to set benchmarks to notify you when you exceed expected spending thresholds.
+An advanced alerting system allows you to set benchmarks to notify you when you exceed expected spending thresholds.
 This approach can help you analyze an anomaly’s root cause, preventing unexpected costs and sticking to your planned budget.

 3. Use autoscaling to reduce costs